bdwashbu/ScalaAsm/README.md

 lea(rcx, *(rdi - imm32(0x1010101))) // compile-time error (64-bit is not yet supported)
 ```

-Typeclasses are used to implement the many forms of instructions, with no runtime overhead.
+Typeclasses are used to implement the many forms of x86 instructions.
+A primary goal was to have the code resemble the intel x86 reference manual.

 x86 reference can be found here: http://www.intel.com/content/www/us/en/processors/architectures-software-developer-manuals.html